Dr-Jinay/Suspicious_Movie_Ratings_EDA/README.md

 ### Goal:

-**The goal is to complete the tasks below based off the 538 article and see if you reach a similar conclusion.
-You will need to use your pandas and visualization skills to determine if Fandango's ratings in 2015 had a bias towards rating movies better to sell more tickets.**
+**The goal is to explore the data to get insights to see if you reach a similar conclusion.
+You have to find out if Fandango's ratings in 2015 were bias towards movies to sell more tickets.**

 ### The Data: